floramatos/Cryptocurrencies/README.md

 ![Scatter_plot](https://user-images.githubusercontent.com/89421440/155829439-480c9a1b-9820-4fc7-9552-0114c54cbe26.png)

 The 2-D scatter plot above adds more meaning to the clusters.
 BitTorrent seems to be the only cryptocurrency in high demand and high supply in the dataset.
-Turtle coin in Class 1 can also be treated as a potential outlier, as it's the only cryptocurrency with high sypply and low demand.
+Turtle Coin in Class 1 can also be treated as a potential outlier, as it's the only cryptocurrency with high sypply and low demand.
 Most of the other data points are in low demand and low supply.
 Class 1 appears to lean towards low to moderate demand and supply.

 ## Summary
-In sum,

-Reducing the dimensionality of the data to 3 dimensions needs to be reevaluated as 3 dimension only account for 7% of the variance in the dataset.
-Inertia needs to be minimized as the value for this model was 501.998
+In sum, cryptocurrencies data was analyzed using an unsupervised machine learning model.
+Specifically, cryptocurrencies were gathered in 4 different clusters using the K-means algorithm.
+Overall, the model generated meaningful classification.
+Still, some further factors might need to be considered for model improvement.
+The first factor is the presence of potential outliers, in particular BitTorrent and Turtle Coin.
+The second factor is that reducing the dimensionality of the data to 3 dimensions might need to be reevaluated as 3 dimension only accounted for 7% of the variance in the dataset.
+Finally, Inertia in the K-means algorithm might need to be minimized as the value for this model was 501.998